duhrer/duhrer.github.io/_posts/projects/2025-02-11-pebble-watch-frame-buffer.md

 realised I only needed a total of 60 values, so I ended up making a lookup table with safe (i.e. zeroed) values for the cardinal points.

-With this table, I could determine how far the "second hand" was from the midpoint of the watch face in each "row", and choose whether to "invert" the colour in each pixel depending on whether the pixel is "inside" or "outside" of the shape the second hand leaves behind it.
+With this table, I could determine how far the second hand was from the midpoint of the watch face in each "row", and choose whether to "invert" the colour in each pixel depending on whether the pixel is "inside" or "outside" of the shape the second hand leaves behind it.